Pictures of Turtles: Gallery and Info

 Box Turtles Like to Climb

 Turtles are tenacious and will figure out ways to go over or around obstacles in their path.
-Adding low rocks to a turtle's enclosure can provide it with some mental stimulation, but the rocks should not be so tall that the turtle risks tipping over if it tries to climb them.
+Adding low rocks to a turtle's enclosure can provide them with some mental stimulation, but the rocks should not be so tall that the turtle risks tipping over if they try to climb them.

-Box turtles hibernate in the fall and winter, and they will easily burrow down into the soil if they are outdoors.
-Turtle owners should always be careful to know where their turtle is so they do not inadvertently lose sight of it when the hibernation urge strikes.
+Box turtles brumate in the fall and winter, and they will easily burrow down into the soil if they are outdoors.
+Turtle owners should always be careful to know where their turtle is so they do not inadvertently lose sight of it when the urge to brumate strikes.
+Brumation is similar to hibernation, in that the body does undergo a type of deep sleep, but it is not as deep of a sleep as hibernation.
+Brumating is specific to reptiles and amphibians and is related to the temperature experienced since these animals are cold-blooded and cannot regulate their body temperature.

 Feeding Your Box Turtle

-Box turtles need a widely-varied diet, including plenty of fresh fruits, leafy greens, and vegetables.
-Insects such as earthworms, crickets and snails can also be a part of a box turtle's diet, but they should be offered in moderation.
-If the turtle is not eating well, a visit to the vet may be in order to be sure it is not suffering from nutritional deficiencies.
+Box turtles need a widely varied diet, including plenty of fresh fruits, leafy greens, and vegetables.
+Insects such as earthworms, crickets, and snails can also be a part of a box turtle's diet, but they should be offered in moderation.
+If the turtle is not eating well, a visit to the vet may be in order to be sure they aren't suffering from nutritional deficiencies.

 Water for Box Turtles

 Box turtles are not aquatic, but they do require access to water to stay hydrated.
-A low bowl of water in their pen, tank or enclosure will be sufficient, but the water should always be kept clean and fresh.
+A low bowl of water in their pen, tank, or enclosure will be sufficient, but the water should always be kept clean and fresh.
+Generally, their water dishes should be cleaned daily to avoid biofilm from forming and to maintain freshness, but may require additional cleaning if soiled throughout the day.

 Box Turtle Jaws